 Professor Sheryl Cifrino and Michelle McMahon, authored a poster entitled "A Fundamental Change: The Integration of Quality & Safety Education for Nurses (QSEN) Competencies into an Initial Clinical Field Experience in a Geriatric Care Setting".
 The poster demonstrated the conceptual Basis for the initial nursing practice clinical field experience in the nursing curriculum.

-Professor Elizabeth Kudzma is currently editing the 8th edition of Health Promotion throughout the Life span to be published by Elsevier/Mosby in 2013.
+Professor Elizabeth Kudzma edited the 8th edition of Health Promotion throughout the Life span to be published by Elsevier/Mosby.

 Professor Elinor Nugent had her poster, "Re-conceptualizing traditional education methods for Health Assessment and Clinical Reasoning in a Clinical Nurse Leader program", accepted by the Contemporary Forums Conference: Emerging technologies in Nursing Education.